swalladge/searchr/README.md

 ## Installation

-Standard rust project. `cargo install` or git clone and `cargo build` should work fine.
+Standard rust project.
+Git clone and `cargo build` should work fine.

 If you run Archlinux, you can install from the aur:
 [searchr-git](https://aur.archlinux.org/packages/searchr-git/).